-Fans of the series will be pleased to know it’s coming back in late October 2018 on the Italian channel RAI.
-This new series, entitled “Medici: The Magnificent” will be released on Netflix in early 2019 – the exact dates haven’t been announced yet.
+The new series, entitled “Medici: The Magnificent” will be released on Netflix in early 2019.
 Here’s what you have to look forward to.

 Season 2 of Medici Masters of Florence has been recently shot in Volterra, the Tuscan hilltop town that will be the setting of the new Medici adventures.
 The protagonist?
 Lorenzo il Magnifico (or Magnificent) who was the grandson of Cosimo de’ Medici, and by far the most fascinating character of the Medici dynasty.

 Medici Masters of Florence Season 2 – What’s it all about?

 In the first series “Medici Masters of Florence” we witnessed the rise of Giovanni and Cosimo de’ Medici, as they struggle to gain wealth and power against rival families like the Albizzi.
 It was a whodunnit story for a murder that never actually happened.
 This time we hope the scriptwriters won’t need to stray that far from history.

 The next season tells the story of a fascinating member of the Medici family, known as Lorenzo Il Magnifico (1449-1492).
 An extremely charismatic man, a statesman and a poet, whose brother was murdered by ruthless political rivals, he was a victim of attempted murder himself.
 There are love interests in his story too, so it’ll definitely make a good viewing.

 Meet the Protagonists – Lorenzo the Magnificent and Giuliano